A/B testing case study: removing navigation menu increased conversions by 100%

 They were certainly surprised by the results!
 The new variation of the page without the navigation bar at the top of the page delivered twice as many conversions as the original page!
 The conversion rate jumped from 3 to 6% with an effective 100% increase in conversions.
 Who wouldn’t be happy about such results?

-Hope this case study gives you an inspiration to test navigation menu on your own landing pages.
+Hope this case study inspires you to test the navigation menu on your landing pages.
 We don’t guarantee that you will also increase your conversions by 100% but this test is certainly an easy one to setup.
-And, who knows, maybe you do significantly increase your conversion rate.
-The only way to find out is to actually setup an A/B test.
+And, who knows, maybe you will significantly increase your conversion rate.
+The only way to find out is to set up an A/B test.